opendatateam/udata/docs/geopf.md

 udata geopf pull-offerings <dataset_id> (--user-id <id> | --token <token>)
 ```

-Pulls live offerings from Géoplateforme and syncs them as resources for the given dataset, against the dataset's own `geopf:push:datastore-id` (no-op if the dataset has no pinned datastore).
+Pulls live offerings from Géoplateforme and syncs them as resources for the given dataset, against the dataset's own `dataset.geopf.push.datastore_id` (no-op if the dataset has no pinned datastore).
 Same `--user-id`/`--token` options as `push-resource`.
 Prints the count of live offerings found.
 Useful for triggering an immediate pull or verifying the pull logic.

 ## Configuration